IQTLabs/pypi-scan/README.md

 # 4 and for all typosquatters within an edit distance of two.
 See the help
 # section below for further explanation of switches.
 >>> python main.py -o top-mods -e 2 -n 100 -l 4
-...(output omitted)
+...
 ```
+Timing info: ~20 seconds

 List potential names that typosquatters might choose for a particular package.
 A user could then defensively register these names on pypi.
+This functionality uses
+QWERTY distance, not Levenshtein distance.
+QWERTY distance measures distances by
+the distance between keys on a computer keyboard.
 ```
 >>> python main.py -o defend-name -m pandas
 Here is a list of similar names--measured by keyboard distance--to "pandas":